What bills and how much?

 - All Water is supplied by Welsh Water tel: 0800 052 0145

-All our properties have broadband internet but it is generally turned off when the previous tenants vacate, so new tenants need to arrange a new account and have this activated.
+All our properties have broadband lines but it is generally turned off when the previous tenants vacate, so new tenants need to arrange a new account and have this activated.
 If you want this ready for when you move in, you should allow at least 2 weeks to arrange this, as the start of term is a busy time of year.
 During September Virgin Media and other providers go around student areas with flyers of the latest deals, so it can be best to wait until then.

 Installation of satellite or cable